Schedule Your Diagnostic Consultation

 • A SOC 1 report concerns the accuracy and completeness of the description of the system (the data center in this case) at a specific date.

-• A SOC 2 report provides details on controls for security, availability, processing integrity, confidentiality, and privacy of a system and its information.
+• A SOC 2 report details controls for the security, availability, processing integrity, confidentiality, and privacy of a system and its information.

 • A SOC 3 report is for general release with a summary statement on the effectiveness of the controls in place at the data center.